Snoring is one of the most common sleep disruptors in the United States.

 There are plenty of tools available to assist you with your snoring problem.
 Nasal strips help you breathe better while you sleep by opening your nasal passages and reducing the likelihood of snoring.

-There are also oral appliances, which are shaped like a retainer and worn only when you’re sleeping.
-These appliances shape your mouth while you’re sleeping in a way that keeps your airways open and unobstructed.
+There are also oral appliances shaped like a retainer and worn only when you’re sleeping.
+These appliances shape your mouth while sleeping to keep your airways open and unobstructed.

 5. Try Mouth and Throat Exercises

 There are several mouth, throat, and tongue exercises you should try to control your snoring.
-These targeted exercises strengthen the muscles in these areas, so they’re less likely to vibrate and cause snoring while you sleep.
+These targeted exercises strengthen the muscles in these areas, making them less likely to vibrate and cause snoring while you sleep.

-In one exercise, repeating each vowel in the alphabet out loud while making exaggerated mouth movements.
+Repeat each vowel in the alphabet out loud in one exercise while making exaggerated mouth movements.

 Another exercise involves placing the tip of your tongue on the roof of your mouth, starting behind your teeth, and sliding your tongue backward.

-Also, open your mouth, then press your tongue against the roof and suck upward.
+Also, open your mouth, press your tongue against the roof, and suck upward.
 Studies also show that singing regularly strengthens these same muscles.